TrynkaLab/tglow-core/README.md

 ```
 git clone https://gitlab.internal.sanger.ac.uk/TrynkaLab/tglow-core
-cd tglow-core/core
+cd tglow-core
 pip install -e .
 ```

 To enable GPU install the GPU version of pytorch, following their instructions.
 I had more luck with the pip install then the conda version.
 This is required if you want to run deconvolution using CLIJ2.

-Keep track of the install path of the conda enviroment, and the path of the `</path/to/this-repo>/runners` as this will need to be provided to nextflow.
+Keep track of the install path of the conda enviroment, as this will need to be provided to nextflow.

 ### Cellprofiler env